shenyunhang/APE/README.md

 cd APE/demo
 python3 app.py
 ```
-If you have GPUs, this demo will detect them and use one GPU.
+This demo will detect GPUs and use one GPU if you have GPUs.

 Please feel free to try our [Online Demo](https://huggingface.co/spaces/shenyunhang/APE)!